woman's divorce

 Alaska child support:

 Civil Rule 90.3 outlines out the formulas used to calculate child support in Alaska.
 The amount of child support that will be awarded is determined by the custody arrangements and the amount of time the child spends with each parent.
-In situations where one parent is awarded primary physical custody, the level of child support will be based on the non-custodial parent's adjusted gross income, multiplied by a percentage based on the number of children to be supported.
+In situations where one parent is awarded primary physical custody, the non-custodial parent's adjusted gross income is multiplied by a percentage based on the number of children to be supported.
 The minimum amount of child support that can be ordered is $50/month.

-Do It Yourself Divorce Options
+Do It Yourself Divorce & Separation Resources

-General Divorce Information - Provided by AlaskaLawHelp.org.
+General Divorce Information: Provided by AlaskaLawHelp.org.
 This site offers a wealth of information about getting a divorce in Alaska, with links to additional sites and information.

 Alaska Network on Domestic Violence and Sexual Assault